SPECIFICATION · VERSION 1.1

 13. References

-Normative and informative references will be added after appendices are finalized.
+(to be added after appendices are finalized)

 14. Appendix References